 Ok, before I have a swarm of English teachers attack me, I don’t mean forever.
 But if your students can’t write a complete sentence, asking them to fill a whole page with coherent, academic writing is going to be completely overwhelming.

 That would be like asking them to give a speech in Chinese during the first day of a 101 language class.

 If students don’t have fundamental skills, then giving them a massive project is setting them up for failure.
-Students need to feel small successes to build up their skills, their enthusiasm, and their self-confidence.
+Students need to feel small successes to build up their skills, enthusiasm, and self-confidence.
 It’s your job to provide opportunities for those small wins.

 Now, that doesn’t mean that you shouldn’t assign that big research project or multimedia presentation.
 But realize that you’re going to have to go slow.
-And you’ll have to provide students multiple ways to practice before they show up for the big event.
+And you’ll have to provide students with multiple ways to practice before they show up for the big event.
 So for now, shelve it.

 Choose the Skills